ray-project/ray/doc/source/train/train.rst

     Now let's convert this to a distributed multi-worker training function!

     First, update the training function code to use PyTorch's ``DistributedDataParallel``.
-With RaySGD, you just pass in your distributed data parallel code as as you would normally run it with ``torch.distributed.launch``.
+With Ray Train, you just pass in your distributed data parallel code as as you would normally run it with ``torch.distributed.launch``.